FMoonF/FMoonF.github.io/grids.md

 ## Albarracín, Spain
 © Domingo Leiva/Getty Image
 >A medieval Moorish gem
+>

->Originally founded as the capitol of a small Moorish kingdom in the 10th century, Albarracín remains one the most perfectly preserved medieval towns in Spain
+>Originally founded as the capitol of a small Moorish kingdom in the 10th century, Albarracín remains one the most perfectly preserved medieval towns in Spain.
 >[Refer to](https://img.peapix.com/e929cec422ba4176a354f507c7d7b3fe_480.jpg)

 | | | | | | | |